Scientific Name

 Light: This succulent prefers a spot in full sun but will appreciate some afternoon shade if planted in hot climates.
 It is not suitable for indoor growing because it usually does not get as much sunlight as it likes.

 Soil: To ensure S. 'Gold Nugget' thrives, it needs a well-draining soil mix with 25 to 50 % sand, gravel, and perlite or pumice.
-If planting in a pot, a commercial soil mix for succulents should be sufficient to keep the roots dry and happy.
+A commercial soil mix for succulents should be sufficient if planted in a pot to keep the roots dry and happy.

 Temperature: S. 'Gold Nugget' is perfect for cold climates, as it can handle temperatures down to -30 °F (-34.4 °C).
 It is also heat-tolerant but prefers average summer temperatures between 65 and 75 °F (18 and 24 °C).
 USDA Plant Hardiness Zones 4a to 9b, -30 to 30 °F (-34.4 to -1.1 °C).